-The authentication to the UBIQUITY Domain is done by the Web API for the Control Center Web and Tools and by the Access Server for the Control Center and the Runtime.
+The authentication to the UBIQUITY Domain is done by the Web API for the UBIQUITY Manager and Tools and by the Access Server for the Runtime.
 The UBIQUITY Domain information is stored in a database that is behind the Web API and Access Server.

 All clients are assumed to be configured behind a firewall that only allows outgoing connections.
-The connection from clients to the Access Server uses TLS 1.2 with certificate authentication.
+The connection from clients to Access Server uses TLS 1.2+ with certificate authentication.

-Clients can use the default TCP 443 outgoing port or can be configured to use port 80 or 5935 (TLS is still used of course), depending on what is best to comply with local IT policies.
+For connecting to the Access Server, clients can use the default TCP 443 outgoing port or can be configured to use port 80 or 5935 (TLS is still used of course), depending on what is best to comply with local IT policies.
 Clients automatically test available outgoing ports, but they can be configured for a fixed port.